The Professional Guide to Video Monetization

 video monetization

-Video is a massive and growing market.
-Traditional broadcasting companies, like TV and cable networks, were initially slow to enter the online video publishing realm.
+Video is a massive and growing market, experiencing explosive growth that has reshaped how audiences consume content.
+Traditional broadcasting companies, like TV and cable networks, were initially slow to enter the online video production realm.
 However, they’re now all-in with the video usage trends.
-In particular, some businesses, such as HBO, see great success with OTT video monetization.
+In particular, some businesses, such as HBO, see great success with OTT video monetization, proving that traditional players can still thrive in the new landscape by offering high-quality content conveniently delivered through online streaming services.

 Companies like HBO are also competing with Netflix, Amazon Prime Video, and iTunes.
-That’s on top of the millions of regular people and entrepreneurs making and uploading video content to the web.
+That’s on top of the millions of regular people and entrepreneurs making and uploading video content to the web and social media platforms.
+This explosion of user-generated content further democratizes the video space, offering a wider variety of voices and perspectives than ever before.

 The value of premium content